 In the boujee-est of boujee neighborhoods Highland Park Village.
 It’s really a grocery store that sells flowers and gelato and also coffee.
 It’s in a gorgeous neighborhood and has great room to spread out.

-What are your favorite coffee spots?
+What are your favorite Dallas coffee shops?
 Tell me in the comments.
 If you’re looking for more Dallas recommendations, check out my Dallas City Guide.